 January 03, 2018

-First off, if you just bought your wool comforter there is no need to wash it, unless it’s your preference.
-Best approach is to use a duvet cover, preferably an organic cotton duvet cover which makes it softer and temperature regulating.
+First off, if you just bought your wool comforter there is no need to wash it for at least two months.
+The best approach is to use a duvet cover, preferably an organic cotton duvet cover which makes it softer and temperature regulating.
 Duvet covers are easy to wash and they also extend the life of comforter.
 Read the label to confirm comforter is washable.
 Most wool comforters are not washable as wool is not conducive to washing in its natural state.
-Washable wool is especially processed.
+Washable wool is specially processed.
 My Organic Sleep sells these comforters to permit washing and avoid dry cleaning solvents as part of our healthy living campaign.
 Our Wool Comforters are chemical-free and are ready for immediate use.
 It is important to remember that wool is made of natural fiber; this fiber regulates temperature and maintains its shape for a very long time.
 For this reason, when washing your Wool Comforter you must be extra careful.
 It is recommended to wash your Wool comforter every two to six months.

-*Getting Rid of Small Spots: If the reason you are washing your comforter is because you accidentally stained, spot clean before washing.
+*Getting Rid of Small Spots: If the reason you are washing your comforter is that you accidentally stained it, spot clean before washing.
 Use hydrogen peroxide and never Clorox or chlorine based product,

 Apply hydrogen peroxide to the stain area- let it dry in between application, you will notice the stain will slowly start to lift and disappear as it gets dry.
-If the stain is not coming off keep applying more hydrogen peroxide until the affected areas starts to disappear.
-If the stain is too big use your sink and just soak the affected area with your wool wash or biodegradable detergent.
+If the stain is not coming off keep applying more hydrogen peroxide until the affected areas start to disappear.
+If the stain is too big, use your sink and soak the affected area with your wool wash or biodegradable detergent.
 After, you can either hand-dry or press the water out with a towel.

-Disclaimer: Failure to follow these instructions does not guarantee product.
+Disclaimer: Failure to follow these instructions could result in major product damage.
 Make sure you follow label instructions carefully when washing your Wool Comforter.